by Roberta Kalechofsky, Ph.D.

 Reviewed by Merritt Clifton

-Visiting with the renowned author Roberta Kalechovsky and her husband Bob at the recent AR-2015 animal rights conference in Alexandria, Virginia, I recalled and mentioned to her The Poet-Physician & The Healer-Killer, my favorite among her many books, the one I wish I had written, and yet the most overlooked and under-appreciated of her books, even among her most devoted readers.
+Visiting with the renowned author Roberta Kalechofsky and her husband Bob at the recent AR-2015 animal rights conference in Alexandria, Virginia, I recalled and mentioned to her The Poet-Physician & The Healer-Killer, my favorite among her many books, the one I wish I had written, and yet the most overlooked and under-appreciated of her books, even among her most devoted readers.

 Apparently no one else had mentioned The Poet-Physician & The Healer-Killer in quite a long time.
 This is to me inexplicable, not only because I read it cover-to-cover at one sitting years ago and still vividly remember much of it, but also because it explains a great deal about the evolution of animal advocacy and how we came to be where we are today.

-From childhood Kalechovsky was at heart an animal advocate.
+From childhood Kalechofsky was at heart an animal advocate.
 Yet, discouraged by her family and other elders, she long pushed that part of herself aside while pursuing her “serious” career as author and publisher.

 Legacy from Marie Carosello